SamarthJain1/Instagram_Automation/README.md

 ## License

-This project is licensed under the MIT License - see the [README](README) file for details.
+This project is licensed under the MIT License - see the [README.md](README.md) file for details.